yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 * How do you want to be involved with the Turing community?
 The greater developer community?
 * Where do your passions lie?

+### How to complete this plan:

-Fill out the first and second parts of this plan.
+Fill out the first two parts of this plan:

+	1. Job Search Plan
+	2. Longterm Career Plan

 The third part is optional although highly encouraged.

 **Note:** If you have already secured a job prior to graduation, skip the first part of this plan and please fill out the second part of this plan.